INFORMATION ABOUT THE ART GALLERY

 In the Harry and Ann Paxton Gallery & Theater Lobby

-February 1 – March 1, 2023
+February 1 – February 29, 2024

-The Art of Re-cycle VII
+The Art of Re-cycle VIII

 Where Trash Becomes Inspiration for Creativity